-First and foremost, it’s important to know too much protein in the diet isn’t actually optimal; people often eat far more protein than they actually need.
+First and foremost, it’s important to know too much protein in the diet isn’t optimal; people often eat far more protein than they need.
 Protein is made up of chains of amino acids.
 All foods contain amino acids, although they may not contain all 23 amino acids and may not be high in total grams of protein.
 Fruits are examples of good-for-you foods that are low in protein.

 There are nine amino acids that our bodies cannot produce on their own, and these are known as essential amino acids.
 Foods that contain all essential amino acids are known as complete protein sources.
-Hemp seeds and tofu great examples of a plant-based food that contain all essential amino acids making hemp seeds a complete protein.
+Hemp seeds and tofu great examples of plant-based food that contain all essential amino acids making hemp seeds a complete protein.

-We’ve been taught to believe that if a food doesn’t have all nine essential amino acids that we need to pair it with another food that has the amino acids it is lacking.
+We’ve been taught to believe that if a food doesn’t have all nine essential amino acids we need to pair it with another food that has the amino acids it is lacking.
 Rice and beans are a classic combination that is often recommended for vegans or vegetarians to eat to make sure they’re getting enough protein, but the truth is, it’s a myth that our bodies have to have special combinations of foods to meet our protein needs.

-We don’t have to only consume foods that are complete proteins to get enough protein, nor do we have to be concerned about combining different foods at each meal in order to eat complete protein sources.
-Our bodies can actually use the amino acids we eat at each meal and form complete proteins from the foods we eat when we eat whole plant foods.
-Still, it is important to get the right foods into your diet each day so you can be sure to meet your nutritional needs, including for protein.
+We don’t have to only consume foods that are complete proteins to get enough protein, nor do we have to be concerned about combining different foods at each meal to eat complete protein sources.
+Our bodies can use the amino acids we eat at each meal and form complete proteins from the foods we eat when we eat whole plant foods.
+Still, it is important to get the right foods into your diet each day so you can be sure to meet your nutritional needs, including protein.

 See the following five tips for how to make sure you get a balanced intake of nutrients so you can be sure you’re getting enough complete protein on a healthy, plant-based diet.

-In other words, living off of vegan junk food or eating a high sugar diet isn’t the way to approach a plant-based diet.
+In other words, living off of vegan junk food or eating a high-sugar diet isn’t the way to approach a plant-based diet.
 Focus on eating real whole plant foods that have the building blocks of protein in the complete packages you need, and be sure to consume enough calories for your body’s needs and activity levels each day.

 If you’re still concerned about meeting your protein goals, simply include a few servings of more protein-rich foods found in the plant-based kingdom.
 Legumes, including beans, peas, and lentils are rich in amino acids, and some of the best sources of protein since they are also rich in iron and other nutrients (like zinc!) typically found in animal products.
 See these 15 protein-rich recipes that use legumes for plenty of recipe ideas!